John Gieng, PhD

 - Doctor of Philosophy, Nutritional Sciences, The Pennsylvania State University, 2006

 - Doctoral Minor, Physiology, The Pennsylvania State University, 2006

 - Bachelor of Science, Nutritional Sciences, Emphasis in Physiology and Metabolism, University of California, Berkeley, 2001

 Licenses and Certificates

 - X-Ray Bone Densitometry (DXA) Technician, since 2018

 Exploring the nutrition of traditional and cultural foods, and, the use of novel tools in applied nutrition science.

-Dr. John Gieng is an Assistant Professor in the Department of Nutrition, Food Science & Packaging, College of Applied Sciences and Arts, at San José State University where he has been a faculty member since 2017.
+Dr. John Gieng is an Assistant Professor in the Department of Nutrition, Food Science & Packaging, College of Health and Human Sciences, at San José State University where he has been a faculty member since 2017.

 His research interests include: